Academic and Non-Academic Credit Rules

 2. A student who feels especially well prepared in the subject matter of a course offered at Principia may, with the approval of the instructor and department, petition the Scholastic Committee for permission to receive credit by examination.

 After approval of the petition, the instructor will administer the examination and/or evaluation of the student’s achievement.
 If the student demonstrates achievement at the grade B level (3.000) or above, credit is granted and recorded on the student’s scholastic record, but the credit carries no quality points.
-Upon approval of the petition, the student will be charged a credit by examination fee.
+Upon approval of the petition, the student will be charged a Credit By Examination fee.
+See Academic Fees chart.

 Credit by examination may be granted only in courses in which the student would normally be permitted to enroll and for the amount of credit normally assigned to that course.
 Credit by examination is not awarded for courses from which a student withdrew due to suspension.
 Students may not take Credit by exam for a course for which they have received a grade.